Skip to main content

 The CFT Program also considers previous experience in both research and human service, which are desired, but not required.
 Following the faculty’s initial review of the pool of applicants, the faculty select a group of applicants to invite for personal interviews.

-The CFT Program seeks to recruit students who are diverse and have strong academic abilities and personal characteristics needed to develop into competent and ethical therapists.
+The CFT Program seeks to recruit a diverse student body that have both strong academic abilities and personal characteristics needed to develop into competent, resilient, and ethical therapists.

-What academic and work experiences should students have before entering the program?
+What prerequisites should students have before entering the program?

 When is the application deadline?

-All Department and Graduate School application materials for the master’s program in Couple and Family Therapy (CFT) program are due by December 2nd, 2022.
+All Department and Graduate School application materials for the master’s program in Couple and Family Therapy (CFT) program are typically due on/around December 1st for the next academic year.
+For the 2025-2026 application cycle, the deadline is December 5, 2024.
+Applications must be submitted by that date to be considered.
+If you have technical difficulties with submission, please contact sph-grad-admissions@umd.edu.

 Do you accept students for the spring semester?